MITgcm/MITgcm/doc/phys_pkgs/iceberg.rst

 the depth of the iceberg.
 Though this effect accounts for iceberg drift on iceberg melt rates, the physical dimensions and locations of the icebergs do not change.
 The icebergs themselves do not experience melt or drifting.

-Sub-graid parameterization of drag
+Sub-grid parameterization of drag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The mechanical component of :filelink:`/pkg/iceberg` is outlined in Summers et al. (2025) :cite:`summers:01`
+The mechanical component of :filelink:`/pkg/iceberg` is outlined in Summers et al. (2025) :cite:`summers:25`

 To attempt to realistically capture the body drag effect of icebergs we use ocean velocity and ice volume fraction to compute a net blocking and drag effect that impacts the ocean momentum.
 Icebergs themselves do not change size or location via influence from